SimonPadbury/baselayer/_src/decoration.md

 title: Decoration
 mainHeading: Decoration
 layout: base.njk
-prevPage: "/layout"
+prevPage: "/layout/"
-nextPage: "/colors"
+nextPage: "/colors/"
 prevLink: "Layout"
 nextLink: "Colors"
 ---

-## Spacing (Margins and Paddings)
+## Spacing (margins and paddings)

 [Box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) margin and padding spacing have both 4 levels based on 4 CSS variables.
 The smallest simply adds 0.5rem spacing, whereas levels 2-4 are responsive to viewport width using `clamp()` functions to ramp up to 150% their base size.
 These variables are set in the root-variables file.